 Child soldiers who fail the initiation process are killed

-The LRA use fear as a tool when recruiting children.
-As such, children who fail to go through the initiation process are usually killed so as to instil fear on the other recruits.
+LRA use fear as a tool when recruiting children.
+As such, children who fail to go through the initiation process are usually killed so as to instill fear on the other recruits.
 According to an eye-witness account, recruits who would fail to hack their parents or relatives to death would be hit by a club at the back of their necks or systematically chopped up using a machete.

 A majority of the recruits are school children

-Majority of the recruits are school children.
 In the early 2000s, Joseph Kony and the LRA used to carry out systematic raids on schools within northern Uganda and abduct nearly the entire student population.
 Villages were also targeted but the LRA considered schools as the best targets since the students would be in dormitories making the entire process easier.

 30 percent of the child soldiers are women